Plastic has the potential to both positively and negatively impact society.

 – Plastic can leach and release other chemicals (other than BPA and phthalates)

 – Microplastics and microbeads in the ocean, environment and ecosystems

-– Plastics take a long time to break down usually – increases time over which plastic has the potential to do harm
+– Plastics usually take a long time to break down compared to other materials – increases time over which plastic has the potential to do harm

 – Plastic recycling can have problems and inefficiencies

 – Incineration, burning, and waste to energy of plastic can have problems